-4.40 As the Council has not previously charged monitoring fees for planning obligations, in total £0 has been collected or spent in 2019/20.
+4.23 In total £0 has been collected or spent since the introduction of the Section 106 monitoring fee in April 2021.
 Future income and expenditure relating to the Section 106 monitoring fee will be reported here.

 The S106 Outlook